Marmaduke (2010 film): Plot

-Marmaduke is a Great Dane, living in rural Kansas with his best friend Carlos, a Balinese cat.
+Marmaduke is a Great Dane, living in rural Kansas with his friend Carlos, a Balinese cat.
 Their owner Phil Winslow works as a marketing director for Bark Organics, a dog food company.
-Phil is very strict with Marmaduke; he and his wife Debbie have three children: Barbara, Brian and Sarah.
+Phil is very strict with Marmaduke; he and his wife Debbie have three children: Barbara, Brian, and Sarah.

-One day, Carlos tells Marmaduke that he overheard Phil saying that they were being transferred to Orange County.
+One day, Carlos tells Marmaduke that he overheard Phil saying that they were being moved to Orange County, California.
 In their new location, Phil must meet his new boss at the dog park.
-The boss has a beautiful collie called Jezebel and Marmaduke takes a shine to her.
+The boss has a beautiful Rough Collie called Jezebel and Marmaduke takes a shine to her.
 Marmaduke also meets an Australian Shepherd named Mazie who introduces him to her crew: a nervous Chinese Crested called Giuseppe, and a knowledgeable Dachshund named Raisin.
 They in turn introduce him to the snobbish group in the park.
 This includes Bosco, a tough and callous Beauceron who had two Miniature Pinscher minions named Thunder and Lightning.
 Bosco tells Marmaduke to stay away from Jezebel who is his girlfriend.
 Later that night, Marmaduke and the mutts get together at night and crash Bosco's pedigrees-only party, only to be scared away.
 Marmaduke asks Mazie to help him get a girl, whom she presumes is herself but is Jezebel.

 Marmaduke has Carlos pretend to be lost in the dog park, and the two stage a fight in front of all the dogs to boost Marmaduke's popularity.
 Marmaduke enters a dog surfing contest put together as a promotional stunt by Phil to sway Petco and beats Bosco, who is the reigning dog-surfing champion.
 They get into a fight, appalling the Petco executives in the process.
 As a result, Phil hires a dog trainer named Anton to help him control Marmaduke, albeit with little success.

 Marmaduke takes Jezebel on Mazie's dream date, which the latter watches from afar.
-While the Winslow family are on Don's boat, Marmaduke throws a party; most residents of the dog park attend, save for Mazie, Giuseppe and Raisin.
+While the Winslow family are on Don's boat, Marmaduke throws a party; most residents of the dog park attend, save for Mazie, Giuseppe, and Raisin.
 Bosco crashes the party after discovering that Carlos lives with Marmaduke and the Winslows.
-He exposes Marmaduke, who loses his friends.
+He exposes Marmaduke, whose friends betray him.
 When the Winslows return and Phil discovers the house in a wreck, he locks Marmaduke outside.
 Marmaduke runs away and leaves Mazie a toy she had given him earlier.
 Mazie goes to Marmaduke's house, and Carlos tells her that he left the house.
 As she looks for him, Marmaduke meets Chupadogra, an elderly English Mastiff who is feared for presumably eating his owner.
 In reality, he ran away to lead a pack, but they abandoned him.
 He has spent the time alone in the woods with nothing but a blanket and his old water bowl, which reads "Buster".
 Buster tells Marmaduke to return to his family while he still has one and distracts a dog catcher.
 Marmaduke leaves but gets lost.